Rohit5688/playwright-bdd-runner/README.md

 - The extension fully supports [Scenario Outline](https://cucumber.io/docs/gherkin/reference/#scenario-outline) in your `.feature` files.
 - Each example row in a Scenario Outline is discovered as a separate test case in the VS Code Test Explorer.

-#### Running Individual Examples
+#### Running or Debugging Individual Examples

 - **From the Test Explorer:**
   Expand the Scenario Outline node to see all examples.
-Click the play button next to any example to run it individually.
+Click the play or debug button next to any example to run or debug it individually.
-  > **Only the selected example will run, not the entire outline.**
+  > **Only the selected example will run or debug, not the entire outline.**
   This is achieved by passing the correct line number to Playwright, ensuring precise execution.

 - **From CodeLens:**
-  If you have CodeLens enabled, you’ll see a “▶ Run Scenario” button above the Scenario Outline.
-This runs all examples for that outline.
+  If you have CodeLens enabled, you’ll see “▶ Run Scenario” and “🐞 Debug Scenario” buttons above the Scenario Outline.
+These run or debug all examples for that outline.

 - **From Commands:**
   Use the Command Palette (`Cmd+Shift+P`) and select:
-  - `Run Scenario` to run all examples for a scenario.
+  - `Run Scenario` or `Debug Scenario` to run or debug all examples for a scenario.
-  - `Run Scenario or Feature (Dynamic)` to run a specific example by providing a tag or example name.
+  - `Run Scenario or Feature (Dynamic)` to run or debug a specific example by providing a tag or example name.

 - **Tag Filtering:**
-  You can filter and run specific examples by tagging them in your `.feature` file and setting the `playwrightBdd.tags` configuration.
+  You can filter and run or debug specific examples by tagging them in your `.feature` file and setting the `playwrightBdd.tags` configuration.

 ---

 ## Advanced

 - **Custom Test/Feature Generation Commands:**
-  Use placeholders like `${configPath}`, `${tsconfigArg}`, and `${tagsArg}` in your commands for dynamic substitution.
+  Use placeholders like `${configPath}`, `${tsconfigArg}`, `${tagsArg}`, and `${testTarget}` in your commands for dynamic substitution.

 - **Tag Filtering:**
   Set `playwrightBdd.tags` to filter scenarios or examples by tags (e.g., `@smoke`).